andrewpareles/scope-tailwind/README.md

 # Scope-Tailwind
 This project is designed for cases where you want to drop Tailwind into a part of your project without messing up the other styles.

-**We prevent Tailwind style leaks out of your Tailwind**.
+**We prevent your Tailwind styles from leaking out**.
 Our generated CSS files only apply *inside* your desired elements, and you can even use preflight without causing any global style leaks.

-**We prevent global style leaks into your Tailwind**.
+**We prevent your global styles from leaking in**.
 We auto-prefix classNames inside of your desired elements so global classNames won't leak in.
 You don't have to write "prefix-" in front of every class, this is automatic!

 ## Using Scope-Tailwind